munificent/craftinginterpreters/book/hash-tables.md

 that same check, and that also covers the case where you are stepping over entries that "belong" to a different original bucket.

-### Hash functions
+## Hash Functions

-We could now build ourselves a reasonably efficient table for storing variable names up to eight characters long, but that limitation is still annoying.
-We'll relax the last constraint and allow arbitrary strings as keys.
-In order to do that, we need a way to take a string of any length and convert it to a fixed-size integer.
+We can now build ourselves a reasonably efficient table for storing variable names up to eight characters long, but that limitation is still annoying.
+In order to relax the last constraint, we need a way to take a string of any length and convert it to a fixed-size integer.

-Finally, we get to the *hash* part of hash tables.
-A **hash function** takes some larger blob data and "hashes" it to produce a fixed-size integer.
+Finally, we get to the "hash" part of "hash table".
+A **hash function** takes some larger blob of data and "hashes" it to produce a fixed-size integer whose value depends on all of the bits of the original data.
 A <span name="crypto">good</span> hash function has three main goals:

 <aside name="crypto">